mikfreedman/pivotal-glossary-clients/README.md

 1. `npm test`
 1. Go to [chrome://extensions/](chrome://extensions/)
 1. Ensure that the Developer mode checkbox in the top right-hand corner is checked.
+1. `npm build`
 1. Click Load unpacked extension… to pop up a file-selection dialog.
-1. Navigate to the directory in which your extension files live, and select it.
+1. Navigate to the directory in which your extension files live, find the `build` directory and select it.

-Currently, there is no local asset build requirement, so you should be able to load this directory directly.

 Each time you add a new feature, you will need to reload the extension from the [chrome://extensions/](chrome://extensions/) page.